Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

-as explicitly shown in Appendix \ref{appendix:tensor-proof}.
+as explicitly shown in Appendix~\ref{appendix:tensor-proof}.
 Sample a vector ${\boldsymbol\eta}$ from the effective probability distribution $W_{\hat \rho_0}({\boldsymbol\eta})$.
-Next, transform the vector under the symplectic matrix $S$ and the corresponding displacement vector $\mathbf t$ described in Appendix \ref{appendix:operations} as $S{\boldsymbol\eta}-\mathbf t$.
+Next, transform the vector under the symplectic matrix $S$ and the corresponding displacement vector $\mathbf t$ described in Appendix~\ref{appendix:operations} as $S{\boldsymbol\eta}-\mathbf t$.
 Next, transform the vector by $\mathbf c$ according to the linear displacement operator such that the vector becomes $S{\boldsymbol\eta}-\mathbf t+\mathbf c$.
 Finally, we see from Eq.~(\ref{eq:outcomes-from-Wigner}) that the measurement result is given by the second half of this vector.

-This result is strictly included in the results provided in Refs.\cite{garcia-alvarez2020, calcluth2022, calcluth2023}.
-Indeed, we are dealing here with encoded Clifford operations, which are a subset of the Gaussian operations associated with rational symplectic matrices that were shown to be simulatable in \cite{calcluth2023}.
-Also, we are considering modular measurements, which can be inferred from the homodyne measurement considered in \cite{calcluth2023}.
-Finally, we are considering here a weaker notion of simulation, i.e. weak simulation, while strong simulation was addressed in \cite{calcluth2023}.
+This result is strictly included in the results provided in Refs.~\cite{garcia-alvarez2020, calcluth2022, calcluth2023}.
+Indeed, we are dealing here with encoded Clifford operations, a subset of the Gaussian operations associated with rational symplectic matrices shown to be simulatable in Ref.~\cite{calcluth2023}.
+Also, we are considering modular measurements, which can be inferred from the homodyne measurement in Ref.~\cite{calcluth2023}.
+Finally, we are considering here a weaker notion of simulation, \textit{i.e.}, weak simulation, while strong simulation was addressed in Ref.~\cite{calcluth2023}.
 However, the key novelty of the current method is that we are now in a position to tackle the simulation of realistic GKP states, a crucial advancement given their practical significance in experimental quantum computing and error correction.